cadenmarinozzi/OpenBeanieProject/README.md

 ## Installing packages

-First, make sure you install any packages by running `npm install` in the terminal.
-Then, run `python3 install -r requirements.txt` in the terminal.
+First, make sure you install any packages by running `./install.sh` in the terminal.

 ## Running the code